 According to Glassdoor, back end developers make over six-figure salaries on average.
 On the same site, entry-level back end developers still make an average of over $85,000 per year.
-In addition, Indeed lists over 10k back end developer jobs available at time of writing.
+In addition, Indeed lists over 10k back end developer jobs available at the time of writing.

-While these numbers are attractive, keep in mind that back end development jobs aren’t for everyone as they center around logic, data structures and programming.
+While these numbers are attractive, keep in mind that back end development jobs aren’t for everyone as they center around logic, data structures, and programming.
 If you love structure, maths, and data, then back end development might be right for you.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.